 If you are considering closing your practice, you should consider the PII implications, particularly the cost of run-off cover.

 The cost of MTC run-off is linked to a firm's annual premium and is typically between two or three times a firm's annual premium.
 You can calculate costs with the Law Society's PII retirement calculator.

-If the firm closes on or before the expiry of the cessation period, firms must be provided run-off cover by their insurer for six years incepting with effect on and from the start of the extended indemnity period.
+If the firm closes on or before the expiry of the cessation period, the firm must be provided run-off cover by its insurer for six years incepting with effect on and from the start of the extended indemnity period.

 More information about run-off cover

 You will need to consider issues such a redundancy, references and ensuring that there are sufficient staff to assist you in effecting an orderly closure.